IP Unlocks Startup Valuation – Part I

 A patent is a government granted monopoly that provides a patent owner the exclusive right to prevent others from making, using or selling an invention that is the subject of the patent in any country in which the patent has been granted.
-The typical term for the monopoly granted by a patent is 20 years from the original filing date of a patent application.
+The typical term for the monopoly grsanted by a patent is 20 years from the original filing date of a patent application.

 Patent attorneys are intellectual property attorneys who are responsible for writing and filing patent applications.
 It is also their duty to protect the rights of their clients, the inventors and their patents, before organisations such as Patent and Trademark Offices (PTO).
 The work of these intellectual property attorneys is meticulous in nature and involves preparing and then arguing the validity of patent documents, where the meaning of each word can count towards determining individualised monopolies of protection.